 Someone who is 5 foot 11 inches needs a ceiling height of 5..92 + 1.33 = 7.25 feet

 Someone who is 6 foot 2 inches needs a ceiling height of 6.17 + 1.33 = 7.5 feet

 So I hope that clears things up on the questions about Nordictrack incline trainer ceiling height requirements.
-Again, remember that this applies to all the current Incline trainer models.
+Again, remember that this applies to all the current Incline trainer models only.

 Want to learn more?

-You can compare all Nordictrack incline trainers directly at the Manufacturer’s website here.
+You can compare all Nordictrack incline trainers and get Free Shipping directly at the Manufacturer’s website here.